“Dove Sono,” Mozart’s Le nozze di Figaro

 “Ballatella,” Leoncavallo’s Pagliacci

 Quoted as having “a lovely demeanor and irresistible creamy timbre” by Opera News, fast-rising, young American soprano Danielle Pastin is gaining accolades from opera houses around the country.
-This season, Ms. Pastin performs in Three Way (as Connie in “Masquerade” and Maya in “The Companion”) at Brooklyn Academy of Music, Leïla in Les pêcheurs de perles with Toledo Opera, The Countess in Le nozze di Figaro with Pittsburgh Opera, and returns to The Metropolitan Opera for their production of Pagliacci.
+This season, Ms. Pastin performs in Three Way (as Connie in “Masquerade” and Maya in “The Companion”) at Brooklyn Academy of Music, Leïla in Les pêcheurs de perles with Toledo Opera, The Countess in Le nozze di Figaro with Pittsburgh Opera and Opera Maine, and returns to The Metropolitan Opera for their production of Pagliacci.
 In concert, she will sing Verdi’s Requiem with DCINY in Barcelona and with the Dayton Philharmonic.
 Last season’s engagements included the role of Cio-Cio San in Madama Butterfly with Northern Lights Music Festival; Violetta in La traviata with Pittsburgh Opera; Liú in Turandot with Virginia Opera; Connie/Maya in the world première of Three Way with Nashville Opera, for which she also was featured on the Nashville Opera recording; Beethoven’s Symphony No. 9 at Asheville Symphony’s New Year’s Eve concert; and Ginastera’s Cantata para América Mágica at Rowan University.

 Last season’s engagements included the role of Cio-Cio San in Madama Butterfly with Northern Lights Music Festival; Violetta in La traviata with Pittsburgh Opera; Liú in Turandot with Virginia Opera; Connie/Maya in the world première of Three Way with Nashville Opera, for which she also was featured on the Nashville Opera recording; Beethoven’s Symphony No. 9 at Asheville Symphony’s New Year’s Eve concert; and Ginastera’s Cantata para América Mágica at Rowan University.